Protection and Responsible Use of Natural Resources

 Proper Management of Chemical Substances

-The JCU Group properly manages environmental chemicals to reduce our impact on the environmental.
+The JCU Group properly manages environmental chemicals to reduce our impact on the environment.

-At the R&D Center, we take measures to keep solution containers from tipping over, and also install embankments, pits, and gutters in our experimental facilities to prevent liquid leakage to the outside.
-At the Niigata Plant, we take measures to prevent leakage by installing oil embankments, pits and gutters for our outdoor tanks.
+At the R&D Center, we take measures to ensure solution containers do not tip over, and also utilize embankments, pits, and gutters in experimental facilities to prevent liquid from leaking externally.

-In addition, we always have response kits ready to use in the event of a leak, and we use these in our education and training programs to prepare for emergencies.
+In addition, we maintain response kits for use in the event of a leak, and use them in education and training programs aimed at preparing for emergencies.

 Raw Materials Recycling